Configuring Worker Services with flightcontrol.json

 - Fargate is a fully managed, pay-as-you-go compute engine that lets you focus on building apps without managing servers.
 It’s the easiest to use.
 The tradeoffs are that it does not support GPUs or custom instance types, and can be up to 1.5 times more expensive than ECS+EC2, depending on how well you optimize the EC2 compute.

 - ECS+EC2 is AWS’s version of Kubernetes.
 It gives you advance control over the cluster instance type and supports GPUs.
 It enables leveraging Reserved Instances for 50% or more savings.
-The tradeoffs are that 1) you have to manage the instance size to ensure there is enough CPU and memory for your app, 2) autoscaling is up to 2x slower if you don’t have empty EC2 instances on standby, and 3) you have to manage the config options to optimize compute across instances to minimize wasted resources.
+The tradeoffs are that 1) you have to manage the instance size to ensure there is enough CPU and memory for your app, 2) autoscaling is up to 2x slower if you don’t have empty EC2 instances on standby, and 3) you have to manage the config options optimize compute across instances to minimize wasted resources.

 If target is fargate